Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Pricing structures reveal the core philosophy behind each platform.
 Clover bundles hardware, software, and processing into tiered plans, while Stripe charges straightforward per-transaction fees.
 Knowing these differences helps you project actual costs based on your transaction patterns.

-The table below compares standard pricing across both platforms:
+The table below compares standard pricing across all three platforms:

 Clover vs Stripe Reviews: What Users Say

 User reviews reveal patterns that marketing materials don't show.
-Real business owners share experiences with customer support, feature reliability, and unexpected challenges that inform practical decision-making.
+Based on aggregate ratings from G2 as of August 2026, real business owners share experiences with customer support, feature reliability, and unexpected challenges.

 Clover User Reviews